WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-01-use-the-tokenrequest-api-to-create-tokens-in-kubernetes.md

 With the introduction of Kubernetes 1.22, we now have the TokenRequest API at our disposal, offering a more secure approach to create tokens compared to the previously used Secret object.
 Let's dive into how we can leverage this API to enhance security in token creation.

 To use the API, first create a new service account and bind a role to it.
-Then use “kubectl create token \<Service Account Name\> to create the token.
+Then use "kubectl create token \<Service Account Name\>" to create the token.

 <script src="https://gist.github.com/WolfgangOfner/ca5efc785f453876bb8cc6e4c5bd0dda.js"></script>